 Ralis immediately went to work with several other Matoran attempting to remove the radioactive protodermis isotope powering the Core.
-Radioactive protodermis was very different that any other form of protodermis.
+Radioactive protodermis was unlike any other form of protodermis.
 Instead of being silver and smooth, Pr-135 was sluggish, green, and very corrosive.
 One drop of it could easily burn through most armor.

 Pour.
 Cap.
 Move.
 Pour.
 Cap.
 Move.
 Ralis repeated these steps with perfect precision.
 If he made one little mistake, and even a drop of Pr-135 got out, it would burn through the floor as if it were butter, and might even strike another Matoran.
 Although it had happened in the past, Ralis didn’t let a single drop get out of line, until the pipe began to overheat.
 Ralis watched as the pipe he had been using began to warp, and glow a dull red.